gvwilson/sensibleadventures/bookster/bookster.md

 Razi looked up from the origami book that lay unfolded on the table in front of him.  "*Shalma'a*.
 How are you?"

 Erileine shrugged, not knowing how to answer the question.
-"Is that Bantangui?" she asked.
+"Fine," didn't seem right, but neither did, "Someone I've known all my life just died and I think it's my fault," so instead she asked, "Is that Bantangui?"

 "*La*, it is."
 Razi pushed it across to his apprentice.
-Golden curlicues and ruby zigzags danced around the elegant calligraphy on the delicate mulberry-paper page.
+Golden curlicues and ruby zigzags danced around the brown-black calligraphy on the delicate mulberry-paper page.
 "The shapes and colors tell you what you should feel as you read it.
 The green means sadness, and these sapphire dots?
 They are for irony.
 Whatever the poem says, *la*, you are supposed to feel its opposite."